paoneJP/oauth2-oidc-experiment/README.md

 ## create your server certificate

 With openssl command, create server certificate pem file which contains both public key and private key.
-Then place the file in `certs/` directory.
+Then place the file in `certs/` directory with name `server.pem`.

 ## modify script